bobito25/email-scraper/README.md

 ## TODOs
 - Prefix tree for repeated paths -> recomendations to avoid (ex.: collections/products)
-- Save page where email was found and link to it in UI

 ## Features
 - **Recursive scraping**: Follows links on the web pages to visit multiple pages for a thorough search.